jab96011/jab96011.github.io/index.md

   # Jaebin Lee

   **Hello!** I am an undergraduate student at Seoul National University, majoring in **Landscape Architecture** and **Physics**.
-As a research assistant, I worked on improving diffusion simulations for 2D TMD materials to validate experimental results.
+As a research assistant, I worked on improving simulations for 2D materials to validate experimental results.
 In the future, I hope to investigate **complex systems** related to urban green infrastructure and ecosystems.
 footer: true
 permalink: /
 ---